 Applying for an Internship

-To be eligible for credit in a World Studies internship, students must have:
+To be eligible for credit in a World Studies internship, you must have:

-- Declared the World Studies major for which the student wishes to receive internship credit.
+- Declared the World Studies major for which you wish to receive internship credit

-If your paperwork is submitted on time and your internship is approved, you will receive an email with instructions for adding the appropriate internship course to your semester registration.
-Only students registered for an internship course will receive a grade and academic credit for their internship.
-Please Note: The Internship is an academic course like any other.
-The credits will appear on your transcript and will be added to your tuition cost.
+Once your internship is approved, you will receive an email with instructions for adding the internship course to your semester registration.
+You must be registered for an internship course to receive a grade and academic credit for the internship.
+Note: The internship is an academic course like any other; credits will appear on your transcript and will be added to your tuition cost.

 Along with the other requirements described in the internship course syllabus, you must keep a weekly log of hours signed by your supervisor.